anuoluwapo2001/codelagos/README.md

-At first it was a bit difficult because i was new to this but now am very greatful for god and my hardwork
+At first it was a bit difficult ,because i was new to this but now am very greatful for God and those who supported me